ryan-mcclue/unsw/comp3222/wk4.md

     So, will hold E, D, release E, release D
     D -- Q
     E -- Q'
+  IMPORTANT: gated variants mean takes clk as enable, but level detection i.e. the inputs are gated by the clock
+  TODO: is the glitching from level detection really an issue?

 Flip flops respond to clock pulses.
   - D (store data input on rising or falling)